DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ```

 We don't need to do any additional pre-processing for the images.

+> Note: When reading the data from train/val directories, check the `class_mode`
+> parameter.
+Which value should it be for a binary classification problem?

 For training use `.fit()` with the following params: